 What can you use an SBA 7(a) or Community Advantage loan for?

-You can use a 7(a) loan for almost any business expense.
+If you meet these SBA 7(a) loan requirements, you can use an SBA 7(a) loan or an SBA Community Advantage loan for almost any business expense.
 Multiple business expenses can also be combined into one loan.
-Here’s how business owners often use the program:
+Here’s how business owners often use the SBA 7(a) loan program:

 - Purchase owner-occupied commercial real estate